List of Power Rangers Ninja Steel characters: Kudabots

 The Kudabots are Galvanax's robotic foot soldiers in kasas that are armed with yari spears and tanegashimas.
 Two Kudabots are known for bringing the unidentified Stage Machine onto the stage when it comes to the decision on if the contestant should be hit with the Gigantify Ray or piloting the Warrior Dome Ship.

-Basher Bots
+Basherbots

-The Basher Bots are Galvanax's alternative robotic foot soldiers that resemble upgraded versions of the Kudabots.
-The Bashers first appeared to help Stonedozer.
-They survived the meteor strike and then went to work for Madame Odius and met Sledge's Crew when they come on the Warrior Dome Ship.
+The Basherbots are Galvanax's alternative robotic foot soldiers that resemble upgraded versions of the Kudabots.
+The Basherbots first appeared to help Stonedozer.
+They survived the meteor strike and then went to work for Madame Odius and met Sledge's Crew when they came on the Warrior Dome Ship.

 Foxbots

 The Foxbots are robotic fox-masked ninjas that work as the foot soldiers for the Galactic Ninjas.
 They first appear with Wolvermean in his fight with the Rangers.

-Four Foxbots were later combined by a spell from Madame Odius in order to create Madame Odius's Megazord Foxatron which is powered by the Ninja Medallions of Wolvermean, Speedwing, Rygore and Venoma.
+Four Foxbots were later combined by a spell from Madame Odius in order to create Foxatron, which is powered by the Ninja Medallions of Wolvermean, Speedwing, Rygore and Venoma.